Ys-Zhou/MyHexo/source/_posts/Processing.md

   - Organize the data structure based on your query priority
 - EMR Hive
   - Glue Data Catalog can provide metadata information to Hive
-  - You import a Hive meta store into glue
+  - You can import a Hive metastore into Glue

 ## Glue ETL
 - Automatic code generation